- BMike's painting featured here is called "Jacob vs. the Angel."

 But Esau ran to meet him and embraced him and fell on his neck and kissed him, and they wept."
 (Genesis 32:22-33:3)

 This brings up a questions that BMike's painting addresses in its own way.

 - When we intimately wrestle with God (or our experience with God) and become disjointed in the fray, is that when we truly enter into our authentic identity as both a "nation" greater than ourselves and as a child of "a living Creator?"

 This would be so different from never birthing out of "religious" ideas and habits taken on in our youth or being in rebellion without self-examination; however, it substantiates the "changed forever" moment so characteristic of annoying churches who insist on people just "accepting Jesus" to be saved.
 As superficial and dumb those moments may seem, there is truth in the tremendous phenomena of those moments, sometimes completely invisible and "beyond the veil" at the time.

 I took the third step, surrendered my life in 1984 in a San Fernando Diner parking lot at midnight after too many hot chocolates... and it changed me forever; why?... because it initiated my decision to embrace a "design for living" for the balance of my days.
-God as I do or don't understand God is my Higher Power, my Friend, my Spirit, my Source.
+God as I do or don't understand God is my God, my Friend, my Spirit, my Source.
 That unalterable decision did happen at a very specific moment in time.